 India Sehmi is an influencer and blogger (@theindiaedit) with years of expertise creating content in the luxury travel, hospitality and wellness sectors.
-Her style – chic and refined with an authentic edge – has earned her collaborations with the likes of Soho House Group, Belmond, Beaumier, NoMad London, Hoxton, Gleneagles, Experimental, and the Newt in Somerset.
+Her signature style – chic and refined with an edge – has earned her collaborations with the likes of Soho House Group, Belmond, Beaumier, NoMad London, Hoxton, Gleneagles, Experimental, and the Newt in Somerset.

 In an age where influencers remain pivotal in marketing campaigns, we sat down with India to discuss what it takes to become an influencer, how to forge links with – and make striking content for – luxury establishments, and why she believes collaborating with influencers will always be crucial for brands.